 McKinley Environmental Solutions (MES) and Muncaster Environmental Planning (MEP) were retained by Minto Communities on behalf of Clublink Corporation ULC to prepare a Combined Environmental Impact Statement (EIS) and Tree Conservation Report (TCR) to support the proposed redevelopment of the Kanata Golf and Country Club property (the Site).
 Clublink, in partnership with Minto Communities and Richcraft Homes, proposes to redevelop the Site to accommodate a residential subdivision.
 The Site occurs within the developed urban portion of Kanata (Ottawa) and is predominantly surrounded by existing developed residential homes and/or roads on all sides.
-There are no significant natural heritage features located within or adjacent to the Site.
 The Site is approximately 71 ha in size and is irregularly shaped.

 The Site has been operated as a golf and country club for several decades and is predominantly an artificial landscape which has been maintained to provide golfing facilities.
 The Site includes four (4) existing buildings.
-The majority of the surface area of the Site includes manicured golf greens and fairways (e.g. manicured lawns).
+The majority of the surface area of the Site includes the golf course playing surfaces (e.g. manicured lawns).
 The Site also includes a variety of native and non-native landscaping features, including many deciduous and coniferous planted trees and tree stands.
 Natural vegetation communities primarily consist of patches of native deciduous forest and deciduous thickets, which are present principally around the edges of the Site.
 There are five (5) forest patches that are \geq 0.8 ha in size, with the largest being approximately 1.59 ha.
 Of these, only three (3) appear to have significant forest cover that is \geq 60 years of age.
-Therefore, there are three (3) forest patches which qualify as potential Significant Woodlots under the amended City of Ottawa criteria for the urban area.
+Therefore, there are three (3) forest patches which qualify as Significant Woodlots under the amended City of Ottawa criteria for the urban area.

 There are no natural watercourses or wetland habitats within the Site.
 Two (2) stormwater management ponds are located within the Site.
-Six (6) stormwater conveyance/infiltration swales are also present within the Site, all of which are fed either by outlet pipes from the adjacent developed subdivisions or by surface run-off from the golf greens.
+Six (6) stormwater conveyance/infiltration swales are also present within the Site, all of which are fed either by outlet pipes from the adjacent developed subdivisions or by surface run-off from the golf course.
 Although small patches of wetland vegetation have developed within some of the stormwater swales, none of these are natural features, and none are large enough to qualify as wetlands.

-Lastly, Butternut Trees (endangered) were noted within the Site.
+Butternut Trees (endangered) were noted within the Site.
 A Butternut Health Assessment (BHA) has been completed to assess the condition of the Butternut Trees.
 Regulatory requirements related to impacts to the Butternut Trees and their habitat will be addressed as required by the Ontario Endangered Species Act.
 No other significant Species at Risk (SAR) concerns were noted for the Site.

-The Site is proposed to be redeveloped to include approximately 545 single detached homes, 586 townhomes, and 371 medium density units for a total of approximately 1,502 units.
+The Site is proposed to be redeveloped to include approximately 630 single detached homes, 478 townhomes, and 436 medium density units for a total of approximately 1,544 units.
 The two (2) existing stormwater management ponds and the existing stormwater management swales are to be decommissioned.
-Stormwater servicing will be provided by five (5) new stormwater management blocks, which collectively will occupy approximately 8.02 ha.
+Stormwater servicing will be provided by four (4) new stormwater management blocks, which collectively will occupy approximately 7.31 ha.
 The Site will also receive municipal sewer and water.